Intern caregiver foreigner and au pair

 The au pair is a young non-European foreigner who came to France to deepen his language skills and his knowledge of France.

-He is housed by a foster family for which he performs family or household tasks (childcare, small household tasks for example).
+He is housed by a host family for which he performs family or household tasks (childcare, small household tasks for example).

-Warning: this arrangement should not be confused with that of the au pair employee who is covered by the individual employer's collective agreement.
+Warning: this system should not be confused with that of the au pair employee, which is covered by the national collective agreement for individual employers and home employment.

-To be au pair, all of the following conditions must be met:
+To be au pair, you have to fill in all the following conditions:

-- Prove that he or she has a basic knowledge of the French language, or that he or she has a secondary education or professional qualifications
+• Prove that he or she has a basic knowledge of the French language, or that he or she has a secondary level of education or professional qualifications.

 Agreement between the au pair and the host family